siran/writing/posts/The Maxwell Universe Research Program.md

 - More complex theories may exist, but they introduce additional, identifiable structure.

-Minimality, thus, establishes a baseline, not a prohibition.
+Minimality establishes a baseline, not a prohibition.

 ## What is closed